What is FIP?

 What are the Symptoms of FIP?

 Feline Infectious Peritonitis (FIP) is a viral disease caused by certain strains of the feline coronavirus.
-Symptoms can vary depending on the form of FIP, which can be either "wet" (effusive) or "dry" (non-effusive).
-Here are the common symptoms associated with each form:
+Symptoms can vary depending on the form of FIP, which can be “wet” (with effusion) or “dry” (without effusion).
+Here are common symptoms of FIP in cats depending on each condition:

 Dry (Non-effusive) FIP: